cancerit/CaVEMan/README.md

 Designed for use with a compute farm/cluster most steps in the program make use of an index parameter.
 The split step is designed to divide the genome into chunks of adjustable size to optimise for runtime/memory usage requirements.
+For simple execution of CaVEMan please see [cgpCaVEManWrapper](https://github.com/cancerit/cgpCaVEManWrapper)

 | Master | Dev |
 |---|---|